Running a Software Project#

 GitLab Development Platform#

 ICHEC uses GitLab as a development platform for projects.
-Although originally associated with version control (git
+Although originally associated with version control (git) this platform (which is similar to GitHub) has a variety of tools available for delivering software projects, including:

 Version control via git